xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 ### Conclusion

 Using [Fountain] you can create a listing component which is really useful to show the entities.
-Either if you choose to have cache support or not, the library provides with a common interface that you can use with low effort!
+Either if you choose to have cache support or not, the library provides a common interface that you can use with low effort!
 So changing or combining both modes shouldn't be hard.

 I suggest you to try this component in a MVVM architecture using the Repository pattern and then tell me what you think!